-Adult pneumonia has been more extensively studies with regards to etiology, though the same problems exist.
-Beause of the difficulty in confirming the etiology of community acquired pneumonia, there are large variations in the proportions estimated to be caused be different pathogens.
-These may be true differences due to different distributions of pathogens in populations of different age and risk factors, or introduced by study design and methodology.
-A recent meta-analysis evaluated all published studies of the etiology of community acquired pneumonia in Europe from 1990-2011, and estimated the proportion caused by pneumococcus (Rozenbaum et al. 2013).
-The inclusion critera was strict and included only radiologically confirmed pneumonia.
-Seventy-seven studies were included.
-The crude estimate of the proportion of pneumonia caused by Streptococcus pneumoniae was 19.3%.
+While extensive studies pertaining to the etiology of adult pneumonia have been undertaken, the same challenges have been encountered as in the study of children.
+The difficulties lie in confirming that the etiology of community acquired pneumonia is caused by one pathogen to another, or by what proportion of one or another.
+Are these differences due to avaried distribution of pathogens in populations?
+A difference in population age or risk factors?
+Or do the problems lie in study design or methodology?
+A recent meta-analysis evaluated all published studies of community acquired pneumonia etiology in Europe from 1990-2011, and estimated the crude proportion caused by pneumococcus (Rozenbaum et al. 2013) to be 19.3%.
+Seventy seven studies were included and critera was strict, considering only radiologically-confirmed pneumonia.
 After adjusting for several variables using a fixed-effects meta-regression model, the estimated proportion of pneumococcal pneumonia in the average Northern European country was 15%.

 Paragraph about Healthcare burden of pneumonia